storj/storj/docs/blueprints/reputation-store.md

 ### Store

-The store that backs the reputation service needs to have all the same fields as the `Reputation` type defined above, plus a primary key,  `id`, which should be the node ID.
+The store that backs the reputation service needs to have all the same fields as the `Info` type defined above, plus a primary key,  `id`, which should be the node ID.

 ### Other Details